 Orange Knowledge Programme - Overview

-The programme offers scholarships, training and institutional partnerships between education institutions in Technical and Vocational Education and Training (TVET) and higher education, in fields related to the priority themes of the Dutch government:
+The programme offers opportunities in fields related to the priority themes of the Dutch government:

 - Food and nutrition security